What’s best to get your tow rig singing the right tune?

 There are some chips that give you the best of both worlds – programmable piggyback chips.
 They remain a plug-and-play device, yet also allow a tuner to tweak up their tune to your specific vehicle.
 A lot of plug-and-play chip manufacturers are beginning to go this way, so make sure this is possible if you opt for a chip.

 As with all modifications to your vehicle, be mindful of how it will impact your warranty.
 Both chips and remapping are reversible or removable, so if you have a warranty issue, you can return the vehicle to factory specs.
-Be aware though, if you’ve cracked a piston due to over-fuelling, and the manufacturer can find nothing wrong with the fuel system, they’re going to be asking some hard questions about whether it has had a chip or tune.
+Be aware though, that if you’ve cracked a piston due to over-fuelling and the manufacturer can find nothing wrong with the fuel system, they’re going to be asking some hard questions about whether it has had a chip or tune.

-If you’ve seen our suspension feature in issue 35 (see right) you’ll know the folks over at Cruisemaster have their fingers on the cutting edge of the towing industry.
+Folks over at Cruisemaster have their fingers on the cutting edge of the towing industry.
 The team at Cruisemaster have opted for undertaking remapping of the factory ECU, which is customised for the weight of the tow vehicle, and the weight of the camper or caravan behind it.

 Their mantra is in ensuring the vehicle remains reliable, while giving a solid increase in power.
 They also tune the vehicle’s fuel mapping and ECU to match any other modifications you’ve completed on your tow rig, so the tune will be as good as you’ll get for your tow rig.